hpatnadeeshan/MS-2/README.md

 The game is designed to be responsive and optimized for all devices, including mobile phones, tablets, and desktop computers.

-1. Landing Page: The home page includes a feedback modal to click start, Howto play or exit from the game.
+1. Landing Page: The home page includes a feedback modal to click start, how to play or exit from the game.

     Desktop view

     ![Landing page- Desktop view](./assets/responsiveness/desktop-landing.jpg)